Signia Hearing Aid Reviews

 A patient wearing Signia Styletto hearing aids

-The Styletto IX receiver-in-canal (RIC) hearing aid comes in a sleek, super-slim case.
+The Styletto IX RIC hearing aid comes in a sleek, super-slim case.
 As the name suggests, it has a stylish, sophisticated look and appeal.
-Styletto IX takes up less space behind the ear than traditional RIC hearing aids, so it's comfortable and lightweight for all day wear.
-It’s rechargeable, comes with a wireless charging case, and holds a charge for up to 24 hours of regular use.
+Styletto IX takes up less space behind the ear than traditional RIC hearing aids, so it’s comfortable and lightweight for all-day wear.
+It’s rechargeable, comes with a wireless charging case and holds a charge for up to 24 hours of regular use.

-If you have an iPhone, you can use them for hands-free calling and Bluetooth streaming.
+If you have an iPhone, you can use the devices for hands-free calling and Bluetooth streaming.
 Bluetooth is also available for Android.

 Pure Charge&Go IX